 Misting is generally carried out on a smaller scale than fogging and is used to treat targeted areas with minimal risk and disruption to activities.
 Misting is a short-term solution used to control the population whenever a dengue mosquito outbreak occurs or if there is a sudden increase in the number of mosquito bites in an area.

-Fogging is a widely used Singapore mosquito control method in areas with a dengue mosquito infestation and active disease transmission.
+Fogging is a widely used in Singapore as mosquito control method in areas with a dengue mosquito infestation and active disease transmission.

 NEA-certified mosquito control specialists use foggers that vaporise liquid insecticide with water to produce a fog that spreads and can cover a wide area effectively.
 This fog kills any adult mosquitoes that it comes into contact with.
 Fogging is especially effective for getting into nooks and crannies like drains and sewage pipes which would otherwise be inaccessible to other mosquito control methods.

-However, since it only targets adult mosquitoes and does not address dengue mosquito breeding — it is often employed judiciously in Singapore to eradicate the Aedes mosquito population in dengue clusters with a high number of cases.
+However, since it only targets adult mosquitoes and does not address dengue mosquito breeding — Singapore’s mosquito control method is often employed judiciously to eradicate the Aedes mosquito population in dengue clusters with a high number of cases.